 The International Finance Facility for Immunisation Company ("IFFIm") is a multilateral development institution incorporated as a private company, with company registration number 5857343, and registered as a charity in England and Wales, with charity registration number 1115413.
-IFFIm has control over IFFIm Sukuk Company Limited ("IFFImSC"), a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
-IFFIm also has control over IFFIm Sukuk Company II Limited ("IFFImSC II"), a Cayman Islands company with limited liability, which was incorporated on 25 August 2015 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 303397.
+IFFIm had control over IFFIm Sukuk Company Limited ("IFFImSC"), a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
+IFFImSC was dissolved on 30 April 2018.
+IFFIm has control over IFFIm Sukuk Company II Limited ("IFFImSC II"), a Cayman Islands company with limited liability, which was incorporated on 25 August 2015 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 303397.
 IFFImSC and IFFImSC II were established for the sole purpose of issuing sukuk certificates in support of IFFIm's operations.
 IFFIm's consolidated financial statements include the accounts of IFFImSC and IFFImSC II.

-In order to achieve its objectives, IFFIm worked with the following organisations during 2016:
+In order to achieve its objectives, IFFIm worked with the following organisations during 2017: